doomsider/shadow/README.md

 Manual setup for rank system is ./shadow.dtsd setranks

+Manusal setup for the ID system is ./shadow.dtsd parseblocks

 To set initial rank for a player ./shadow.dtsd changerank player rank (example: ./shadow.dtsd changerank Doomsider Admiral)

 Many of the commands are for debugging purposes right now and will be removed later after testing is complete